ray-di/Ray.Di/README.md

 ## Aspect Oriented Programing ##

 To compliment dependency injection, Ray.Di supports method interception.
-This feature enables you to write code that is executed each time when a matching method is invoked.
+This feature enables you to write code that is executed each time a matching method is invoked.
 It's suited for cross cutting concerns ("aspects"), such as transactions, security and logging.
 Because interceptors divide a problem into aspects rather than objects, their use is called Aspect Oriented Programming (AOP).

 To mark select methods as weekdays-only, we define an annotation .